treyus30/HT-101CBR/README.md

 Haltech has recently made _all_ CAN IDs and datatypes Public!
 This has increased the available "sensor" data from around 30 types, to over 250, thus prompting a complete re-write of this program!
 I have decided to take a very different approach and use a shift-register basis of updating displays, which means that display quantities will now be loosely capped at 32 instead of 8, and Analog Pins 0-7 will be reserved for future implementation of external sensor inputs, increasing the effective pins of your Haltech ECU!

-Work has progressed slowly, as this is one of many facets of my life, but I have recently finished prototyping a 2x2 OLED plug-and-play PCB with the mentioned shift register logic.
+Work has progressed slowly, as this is one of many facets of my life, but I have recently finished prototyping a 2x2 OLED plug-and-play PCB using analog out pins (not shift register).
 Parts are currently processing overseas and should be ready before 2024 for testing.
 I plan on releasing DIY and pre-assembled kits for purchase in conjunction with the new free-to-share binaries.
 Up to v0.16 will use the old Analog Chip Select method, and going forward will require at least one SN74HC595N IC (~$1.50) in addition to the previous hardware requirements.
 I think this will be a highly beneficial trade-off in the future.

 ## Overview/Summary
 **What is this, exactly, and why?**